DataDog/documentation/content/en/containers/troubleshooting/_index.md

 Verify that the following are true:

-- The metrics endpoint is exposed and is open for the the Agent to reach.
+- The metrics endpoint is exposed and is open for the Agent to reach.

 - There are no proxies or firewalls that might impede the Agent from accessing the endpoint.